 Overlooking Market and Second Streets, Revolution House is a rooftop restaurant serving an eclectic menu ranging from Korean tacos and buttermilk fried chicken to a selection of wood fired pizzas.
 It’s a great place to take a break after visiting the attractions in historic Philadelphia thanks to its proximity to some of the city’s main sites.

-Revolution House—set in a building that dates to the 1700s—has a retractable roof covering, which makes it a popular destination year-round.
+Revolution House—set in a building that dates to the 1700s—has a retractable roof covering, which makes it an attractive destination year-round.
+While it doesn’t have the jaw-dropping views of some of the other spots, the environment is cozy, and the people watching on the surrounding streets can be fun.
 It can be particularly busy for weekend brunch, so make reservations, if you can.